Measuring sampling plan utility in post-marketing surveillance of medical products: Integrating utility into sampling plan generation

-This section demonstrates how sampling plan utility can be leveraged to produce favorable sampling plans.
-A policy based on the first PMS iteration, as well as a policy based on uniform allocation to all test nodes, are a comparative basis for a policy informed by plan utility.

-The PMS budget for the next iteration is unknown, so we consider a budgetary range.
-The maximum considered is 400 samples, more than twice the PMS budget of the first iteration.
-This budget of 400 is evaluated in intervals of 10 samples: 17 samples was the smallest test-node allocation in the first iteration, and a finer precision is unnecessary for the agency's planning.
-Utility-informed allocations derive from the heuristic described in Section \ref{subsubsec:greedyheuristic}.
+The PMS budget for the next iteration may be unknown, so we consider a budgetary range up to 400 samples, more than twice the first budget.
+We evaluate in intervals of 10 samples: 17 samples was the smallest test-node allocation in the first iteration, and a finer precision is unnecessary for the agency's planning.
+Utility-informed allocations derive from the greedy heuristic.
 Each of the utility-informed allocations in the existing and all-provinces settings is compared with two different allocations: a \textit{uniform} allocation where samples are distributed evenly across all test nodes, and a \textit{fixed} allocation where samples are distributed according to the sampling plan of the first iteration.
-The uniform allocation considers information from each node as equal, and the fixed allocation signifies a continuation of the assessments that yielded past iterations.